hujhax/austin-improv-wiki/Rarebit.md

 Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>"Grounded" scenework, WHATEVER THAT MEANS.
 Typically three or four longer scenes but sometimes things start moving faster. </blockquote>

 ## More Information
-* [http://www.facebook.com/RarebitImprov The duo's web site.]
+* [http://www.facebook.com/RarebitImprov The duo's facebook page.]

 [[Category/Troupes|Category:Troupes]]